International Paper Company (IP): Investing has never been easier

-At the end of the latest market close, International Paper Company (IP) was valued at $49.35.
-In that particular session, Stock kicked-off at the price of $49.52 while reaching the peak value of $49.66 and lowest value recorded on the day was $48.84.
-The stock current value is $49.10.Recently in News on January 11, 2022, International Paper Declares Dividend.
+At the end of the latest market close, International Paper Company (IP) was valued at $47.74.
+In that particular session, Stock kicked-off at the price of $47.74 while reaching the peak value of $48.48 and lowest value recorded on the day was $46.87.
+The stock current value is $47.31.Recently in News on January 11, 2022, International Paper Declares Dividend.
 International Paper (NYSE: IP) today declared a quarterly dividend of $0.4625 per share for the period from January 1, 2022 to March 31, 2022, inclusive, on the common stock, par value $1.00.
 This dividend is payable on March 15, 2022 to holders of record at the close of business on February 18, 2022.
 You can read further details here

-International Paper Company had a pretty favorable run when it comes to the market performance.
-The 1-year high price for the company’s stock is recorded $49.74 on 01/13/22, with the lowest value was $46.65 for the same time period, recorded on 01/03/22.
+International Paper Company had a pretty Dodgy run when it comes to the market performance.
+The 1-year high price for the company’s stock is recorded $49.74 on 01/13/22, with the lowest value was $46.34 for the same time period, recorded on 01/24/22.

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.